 Tēnā koutou, malo 'e tau lava.

-Paul stumbled upon wellbeing science in the early 2000's and had been applying self-determination theory to his work in youth development and education, well before learning about positive psychology.
+Paul stumbled upon wellbeing science in the early 2000's and had been applying the science to his work in youth development and education well before learning about positive psychology.
 A jack-of-all trades, Paul enjoys learning-about and working-in most areas that concern human flourishing.
 He has experience in project management, teaching, governance, and consulting.
-He currently works as an independent consultant and plays a significant carer role with the youngest of his three sons.
+He currently works as director and consultant at Clifftop Wellbeing, and sits on the board of the Graeme Dingle Foundation.
+Like many of us, Paul is doing the dynamic dance of working and parenting his three sons.
 He hopes to bring his strengths of "Connector", "Leadership", and "Incubator" to his role in helping the association to grow and apply positive psychology and wellbeing science in Aotearoa New Zealand.

-Click here for more info about Paul's work experience and qualifications.
+Click here for more info about Paul's work experience and qualifications via his LinkedIn page.

 Robert B. Isler

 Robert B. Isler has completed his PhD in the mid-1980s at the Swiss Institute of Technology, ETH Zurich, Switzerland before he moved to New Zealand with his family.
 Robert has been an Associate Professor at the University of Waikato at the School of Psychology and the Director of the Traffic and Road Safety Research Group and is now retired.
 He has produced substantial research output in Applied Cognitive Psychology of human factors/performance and road safety.
 He was teaching Neuroscience and Positive Psychology at

 undergraduate and graduate level.
 He is also the founder of eDrive Solutions Ltd., a company specialising in creating new and innovative training approaches using interactive video simulations on computers, which have led to many practical and award winning evidence-based behavioural change interventions.